byterubpay/byterub-site/README.md

 This README here to walk you through everything you need to know to make changes, edits, or even completely new pages for the new [getmonero.org website](https://getmonero.org/).
 It'll definitely be a bit of a ride, so strap yourself in.
 Feel free to skip down to a relevant section if you already know what you need.

 If you need support about something related to the website, plese join `#monero-site` [Freenode/IRC](irc://chat.freenode.net/#monero-site), [Matrix](https://matrix.to/#/!txpwSzQzkuUaVbtsIx:matrix.org) and MatterMost.
-For general info about Monero join `#monero`.
+For general info about ByteRub join `#monero`.
 We'll do whatever we can to help you.

 ## What you'll need